arabcoders/watchstate/README.md

 ---

-If you don't want to/can't use webhooks and want to rely solely on task scheduler importing, then set the value of `WS_CRON_IMPORT` to `1`.
+If you don't want to/can't use webhooks and want to rely on task scheduler importing, then set the value of `WS_CRON_IMPORT` to `1`.
 By default, we run the import command every hour.
 However, you can change the scheduled task timer by adding another variable `WS_CRON_IMPORT_AT` and set its value to valid cron expression. for example, `0 */2 * * *` it will run every two hours instead of 1 hour.
-If your backends and this tool are not on same server it might consume a lot of bandwidth as it's pulls the entire server library listing.
+If your backends and this tool are not on same server it might consume a lot of bandwidth depending on how big is your library as it's pulls the entire server library listing.

 ---

-#### TIP
+#### Notice

-You should still have `WS_CRON_IMPORT` enabled as sometimes plex does not really report new items, or report them in a way that is not compatible with the way we handle webhooks events.
+You should still have `WS_CRON_IMPORT` enabled to keep healthy relation between storage and backend changes.

 ---